-- A. Clery Crimes: aggravated assault; arson; burglary; dating violence, domestic violence, drug abuse violations, liquor law violations, motor vehicle theft; murder and non-negligent manslaughter, negligent manslaughter, robbery, rape, sodomy, sexual assault with an object, fondling, incest, statutory rape, hate crimes, and weapons: carrying, possessing, etc. - B. Arson: Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc. - C. Aggravated Assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
-This type of assault is usually accompanied by the use of a weapon or by means likely to produce death or great bodily harm. - D. Simple Assault: An unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness. - E. Burglary: The unlawful entry of a structure to commit a felony or a theft. - F. Dating Violence: Dating violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship shall be based on a consideration of the following factors: - a.
-Length of time the relationship has existed. - b.
-Type of the relationship - c.
-Frequency of the interaction between the persons involved in the relationship.
+Clery Crimes: aggravated assault; arson; burglary; dating violence, domestic violence, drug abuse violations, liquor law violations, motor vehicle theft; murder and non-negligent manslaughter, negligent manslaughter, robbery, rape, sodomy, sexual assault with an object, fondling, incest, statutory rape, hate crimes, and weapons: carrying, possessing, etc.

+Arson: Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.

+Aggravated Assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+This type of assault is usually accompanied by the use of a weapon or by means likely to produce death or great bodily harm.

+Simple Assault: An unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.

+Burglary: The unlawful entry of a structure to commit a felony or a theft.

+Dating Violence: Dating violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship shall be based on a consideration of the following factors:

-Dating Violence shall mean the use of abusive behaviors, including, but not limited to, internet, electronic (e-mail, text messages, social media platforms, etc.), written, verbal, sexual or physical contact by a person to harm, threaten, intimidate, or control a current or former dating partner, regardless of sex, sexual orientation, or gender identity.
+- length of time the relationship has existed - type of the relationship - frequency of the interaction between the persons involved in the relationship Dating Violence shall mean the use of abusive behaviors, including, but not limited to, internet, electronic (e-mail, text messages, social media platforms, etc.), written, verbal, sexual or physical contact by a person to harm, threaten, intimidate, or control a current or former dating partner, regardless of sex, sexual orientation, or gender identity.

-- G. Destruction/Damage/Vandalism of Property: To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it. - H. Domestic Violence: Domestic violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabited with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic violence or family violence laws of Pennsylvania, or by any other person
+Destruction/Damage/Vandalism of Property: To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it.

+Domestic Violence: Domestic violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabited with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic violence or family violence laws of Pennsylvania, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Pennsylvania.